sand3rs0n-zz/COP4600-UnixShell/README.md

 Incomplete features-
 Handling an alias multi token infinite loop.
 Bus Error.
 Handling an alias of a pre-existing command.
+It wont create the alias to begin with.
 CMD
-error handling
-background proccessing
-wildcard matching
-file i/o infinite loops when not finished with a bye command. file i/o stores command so when you hit enter after finish it re-executes file
+error handling a handful of cases background proccessing wildcard matching file i/o infinite loops when not finished with a bye command. file i/o stores command so when you hit enter after finish it re-executes file alias executing

 Complete features-
 Enviroment Variable Expansion